google/dagger/android.md

 AppCompat users should continue to implement `AndroidInjector.Factory<? extends Activity>` and not `<? extends AppCompatActivity>` (or `FragmentActivity`).

+### Using `dagger.android` In Your Build

+You will need to include the `dagger-android-2.X.jar` in your application's runtime.
+If you are using the Android support library, you will also need to include the `dagger-android-support-2.X.jar`.
+In order to activate code generation you will need to include `dagger-android-processor-2.X.jar` in your build at compile time.
+See the [README][gradle-installation] for more information.

 <a name="when-to-inject"></a>

 ## When to inject